Admissions requirements for graduate students

 This is an accordion element with a series of buttons that open and close related content panels.

-Applications must be submitted and complete on or before January 1 to have priority consideration for admission, and for applicants eligible for funding, a La Follette School Fellowship and other scholarships.
-This means all letters of recommendation must also be submitted by January 1 so be sure to reach out to your recommenders well in advance of the January 1 deadline to request your letters.
-All other applications are reviewed on a rolling admissions basis; if there is room in the class, applications will continue to be reviewed.
+All application materials, including letters of recommendation, must be submitted before or by January 1 to have priority consideration for admission and La Follette School funding.
+Given the New Year holiday, we encourage you to reach out to your recommenders well in advance of the January 1 deadline to request your letters and to check the Graduate School application portal to see if they have been submitted.
+All other applications are reviewed on a rolling admissions basis; if there is room in the class, applications will continue to be reviewed until the class fills.

 What is the profile of a typical La Follette entering class?

-Countries Represented: Brazil, China, Kenya, Korea, Mali, Pakistan, Singapore, and the United States
+Countries Represented: Azerbaijan, China, France, Iran, Pakistan and the United States

 Average age: 25